Avoid Home Foreclosure And Stop Sheriff Sales

 Act Now To Stop Home Foreclosure

-At the law firm of Simon, Fitzgerald, Cooke, Reed and Welch, our practice is completely focused on bankruptcy.
+At the law firm of Simon Fitzgerald LLC, our practice is completely focused on bankruptcy.
 That is all we do and we do it well.
 If you are behind on mortgage payments and afraid of losing your house, we can file for bankruptcy and put an immediate stop to foreclosure.
 The filing of a Chapter 13 bankruptcy immediately stays all foreclosure proceedings.

 In almost all cases, as soon as you file for bankruptcy an automatic stay is entered.
 Pending foreclosure and seizure actions stop, even if a sheriff’s sale has already been set.
 To protect your home, you will be required to pay the monthly mortgage payments that come due after filing.